nategreco/CarND-MPC-Project/writeup/README.md

 The goals / steps of this project are the following:

-* Complete starter code to succesfully drive vehicle in simulator with MPC model
+* Complete starter code to successfully drive vehicle in simulator with MPC model

 ---